Hi, good to meet you!

 The body is amazingly wise.
 It can be a guide that helps us figure out our yes’s and no’s, and can also reveal to us places that need healing (of course physical, but also emotional).
 I trust our embodied wisdom.
 I also know that through difficult life experiences we can become disconnected and end up holding tension, pain, and untended emotions in our bodies.
 Somatic counselling integrates the body and allows for healing of trauma and difficult experiences.
 This work can be powerful for those of us who have done SO MUCH work already, but still feel impacted by past events.
 It can also be a powerful approach that helps us move through experiences we can't quite put words to.

-Among other things, these approaches understand that we all have different “parts” of ourselves.
-For example, a part of a person might really want to engage in a new career or relationship opportunity, and another part of them might be hesitant or afraid to do so.
+I draw heavily on a “parts work” approach.
+These approaches understand that we all have different “parts” of ourselves.
+For example, a part of a person might really want to stop a certain behaviour, and another part of them might be find that impossible to do so.
 These different perspectives can lead to confusion, stuckness, anxiety, depression and a host of other difficulties.
 When we slow down and allow different parts of ourselves to express what they’re feeling/sensing/ thinking without interruption or judgment, this eases the internal chaos and helps the next steps become much clearer.
-For those of us who have experienced trauma or overwhelming life experiences, a parts work approach can be particularly healing (if you want to hear more, you can ask me about this in a free 20 minute consult).
+For those of us who have experienced trauma or overwhelming life experiences, a parts work approach can be particularly healing.

 Masters of Education in Contemplative Inquiry, Simon Fraser University